manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/04-the-transition-class.md

 ```

 Just like with the `Scene` class, we first check if the render target needs to be disposed of, and if so, we dispose it.
 Then we create the instance.

+Now tha we have our base `Transition` class, on the next page, we'll update the `Game1` class to use the transitions.